-Here you can link a Normal texture or a Material Node.
+Here you can link a Normal Map texture or another Node.

 Here you can select a preset for the processing of a Normal map.
-If a Normal coding is present in the object system, select C4D Object Space.
-The options for Flip X, Flip Y and Flip Z will be adapted accordingly as will the Space setting.
+If the Normal Map is encoded in object space, select C4D Object Space.
+The options for Flip X, Flip Y and Flip Z will be adapted accordingly, as will the Space setting.
 The same applies for the Presets C4D Tangent Space and C4D World Space.
 If you want to define the Space setting and the evaluation of the RGB color channels yourself, select Custom in the Presets menu.

 General instructions for use of the preset system can be found here